study-partner/study-partner.github.io/index.md

 The [config](https://github.com/study-partner/study-partner/tree/main/config) directory is intended to hold settings files.
 The repository contains one file: [config/settings.development.json](https://github.com/study-partner/study-partner/blob/main/config/settings.development.json).

 This file contains default definitions for Profiles, Sessions and the relationships between them.
-Consult the walkthrough video for more details.

 The settings.development.json file contains a field called "loadAssetsFile".
 It is set to false, but if you change it to true, then the data in the file app/private/data.json will also be loaded.
 The code to do this illustrates how to initialize a system when the initial data exceeds the size limitations for the settings file.